 Heart disease is the number one cause of death for both men and women in the United States.
 It is an equal opportunity killer which claims approximately 1 million lives annually.

-Following is a list of resources to help those seeking additional information on heart disease such as tools to living a heart-healthy lifestyle or financial assistance for treatment of heart-related issues.
+Following is a list of resources to help those seeking additional information on heart disease.

 PLEASE NOTE: This information is not a substitute for professional medical advice, diagnosis or treatment.
 Furthermore, inclusion in this list does not constitute an endorsement by The Heart Foundation nor a guarantee of assistance from any of the contacts listed below.